Sigma-Production/PteroFreeStuffinstaller/README.md

 If you want your addon or theme in PteroExtras, simply create a Pull Request and I will review the addon or theme.

 Made By Finniedj, JohnB17, Twixgamer, beastksoepic

+### This is a fork of PteroFreeStuffinstaller with extra stuff added :)